David Mathews

 David Mathews (c.
-1739 – July 28, 1800) was an American lawyer and politician from New York City.
+1739 – July 28, 1800) was an American born British lawyer and politician from New York City.
 He was a Loyalist during the American Revolutionary War and was the 43rd and last Colonial Mayor of New York City from 1776 until 1783.
 As New York City was the center of British control of the Colonies during the war, he was one of the highest ranking civilian authorities in the Colonies during this period.
 He was accused of supporting a plan led by Thomas Hickey to kill the Revolutionary General George Washington.
 He resettled in Nova Scotia after the war, and became a leading political figure in the Cape Breton colony that was created in 1786.

 Early life and education

 Mathews was born in New York to Vincent Mathews and Catalina Abeel, the daughter of Johannes Abeel, the second Mayor of Albany and Catherine Schuyler.
 He earned a Master of Arts degree from the College of New Jersey (now Princeton University) in 1754.
 He was admitted to practice law in Orange County, New York in 1760, and was the County Clerk of Orange County from 1762 through 1778.